gji2163/Ticketing-System/README.md

 # Ticketing-System
 A REST API Ticketing System which assigns the incoming tickets to persons based on the Round Robin principle.
-# ticketing-system-assignment
-A REST API Ticketing System which assigns the incoming tickets to persons based on the Round Robin principle.

 ```http